Ben4code/angular-weather-app/README.md

 ## Acknowledgments

-PocketWeather is made possible thanks to all the hard work the good people at various open source teams are doing.
-I will like to give special thanks to contributor behind Weather API.
+PocketWeather is made possible thanks to all the hard work the being done by lots of people.
+I will like to give special thanks to the contributors behind Weather API service.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 If there is any specific request you will like to direct to me personally, feel free to say hi to me on [Twitter](https://twitter.com/degivenchy)